sarus-suite/parallax/README.md

 * Pull-once, run-everywhere.
 Using Podman in a cluster does not require pulling iamges on every node, instead run directly from shared FS.

 ## How it works?
+Parallax leverages existing container libraries for image handling, and a lightweight Bash wrapper to integrate SquashFS into Podman’s overlay driver—no C code or recompilation of Podman required.

-1. Migrate your container image to a shared, read-only store.
+* Migrate your container image to a shared, read-only store (parallax --migrate):
+    * Pull & mount source image.
+    * Flatten into a dummy layer + generate SquashFS side-car.
+    * Record layer link in the read-only store.
-2. Integrates with Podman via our custom mount\_program script that provides overlay + SquashFS support.
+* Integrates with Podman overlay storage driver via our custom mount\_program script that provides overlay + SquashFS support.
+    * Enables HPC containers via Podman
+    * Use with Podman --storage-opt additionalimagestore=… --storage-opt mount\_program=…/parallax-mount-program.sh.
+    * Podman’s overlay driver invokes Parallax mount program instead of the overlay driver default.
+    * Parallax mount program transparently mounts and overlays the SquashFS layer for your container, then it automatically unmounts when the container exits.
-3. Easy management.
+* Easy management.
 Listing and removing image data from the store.
+    * Finds the migrated image in the store.
+    * Deletes the SquashFS side-car files.
+    * Removes the image record from the store.

 ## Quick start
 ### 0. Install dependencies